 \begin{theorem} Let $\phi_1^t\colon M\to M$ and $\phi_2^t\colon M\to M$ be volume preserving Anosov flows, which are conjugate via a homeomorphism $h\colon M\to M$.
-Assume that $\dim M=4$ and that there exists a periodic point $p=\phi_1^T(p)$ such that the linearized return map $D\phi_1^T\colon T_pM\to T_pM$ has a pair of complex conjugate eigenvalues.
+Assume that $\dim M=4$ and that there exists a periodic point $p=\phi_1^T(p)$ such that the linearized return map $D\phi_1^T\colon T_pM\to T_pM$ has a pair of (non-real) complex conjugate eigenvalues.
 Then at least one of the following holds \begin{enumerate} \item $\phi_1^t$ and $\phi_2^t$ are constant roof suspensions over Anosov diffeomorphisms; \item conjugacy $h$ is $C^\infty$ smooth; \end{enumerate} \end{theorem} The above theorem applies to abstract 4-dimensional volume preserving Anosov flows.
+Recall that Verjovsky conjecture states that any codimension one Anosov flow on a manifold of dimension greater than three is orbit equivalent to a suspension flow of a toral automorphism.
 If Verjovsky conjecture is true then $\phi_i^t$ must, in fact, be suspensions of Anosov diffeomorphisms of $\T^3$.
 We also prove the following result in any dimension $\ge4$. \begin{theorem} Let $M$ be a closed manifold of dimension at least 4.
 Denote by $\cU$ the space of codimension one volume preserving Anosov flows on $M$.
 Then there exists a $C^1$ open and $C^\infty$ dense subset $\cV\subset\cU$ such that if $\phi_1^t\in\cV$ and $\phi_2^t\in \cU$ are conjugate via a homeomorphism $h\colon M\to M$ then $h$ is, in fact, a $C^1$ diffeomorphism. \end{theorem}